TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     function by keyword, and a dictionary is returned when :func:`patch.multiple` is used as a context manager.

-    :func:`patch.multiple` can be used as a decorator, class decorator or a context manager.
+    :func:`patch.multiple` can be used as a decorator, kundi decorator or a context manager.
 The arguments *spec*, *spec_set*, *create*, *autospec* and *new_callable* have the same meaning as for :func:`patch`.
 These arguments will be applied to *all* patches done by :func:`patch.multiple`.

-    When used as a class decorator :func:`patch.multiple` honours ``patch.TEST_PREFIX`` for choosing which methods to wrap.
+    When used as a kundi decorator :func:`patch.multiple` honours ``patch.TEST_PREFIX`` for choosing which methods to wrap.

 If you want :func:`patch.multiple` to create mocks for you, then you can use